ruro122020/Free-Games/README.md

 Feature 2: You can search for a game.

 Feature 3: You can click on any game title and some basic information will be provided about the game and a link to where you can play it.

+Feature 4: You can add games to favorites to make it easier to locate your favorite games!